tdematos/Calculator-TOP/README.md

 ## About

 Calc+ is a calculator app that allows you to track each calculation you have done through saving your results to the table.
 Sometimes you just want to remember what your past calculations were, but if they are not visual, you typically forget.
 Calc+ solves that problem.
+On top of this it is created to be user-friendly both on desktop and mobile.

 ## How to use